bhyeh/Corn-Yield-Prediction/README.md

-# Neural Network Approaches to Corn Grain and Silage Yield Estimation from High Resolution UAS Imagery
+# Corn Yield Estimation from High Resolution UAS Imagery

 ## Page Description
 An **_extremely brief_** showcase of my ongoing work and early research results @ Cornell's Nutrient Management Spear Program (NMSP) and their Digital Agriculture initiative.
 If you are interested in more details or obtaining a preprint, please reach out to me @ **by253@cornell.edu**!